 Always the innovator, though, Dolphy remained an outsider.
 Grasse does a topnotch job of showing what made him different: He describes over 100 solos in poetic detail, with a musician's knowledge; lays out the distinctive structures of Dolphy's compositions; and even discusses the minutiae of Dolphy's bass-clarinet mouthpiece and brands of alto sax.
 The windman's record labels, actually exaggerating Dolphy's rank of outsider-among-outsiders, titled three of his albums "Outward Bound," "Out There" and "Out to Lunch," an angle that, along with spacy cover art, encouraged him to be stuffed by some along with Sun Ra into the Afro-sci-fi pigeonhole.

 Although Grasse regularly contextualizes Dolphy's music activities within the tumultuous civil-rights headlines of the early 1960s, we hear nothing from Dolphy's mouth on the subject.
-We are left with the second-hand report about wire cutters from the always unreliable Charles Mingus, and the fact that Dolphy was a member of the Mingus quintet that participated in an alternative staging outside the 1961 Newport Jazz Festival in protest of unequal pay and unfavorable time slots for African-Americans.
+We are left with the second-hand report about wire cutters from the always unreliable Charles Mingus, the fact that Dolphy was a member of the Mingus quintet that participated in an alternative staging outside the 1961 Newport Jazz Festival in protest of unequal pay and unfavorable time slots for African-Americans, and his billing among many others in a 1963 benefit for the Congress Of Racial Equality.

 In the face of Dolphy's music, however, no words about the strength of his commitment are necessary, though we might consider some of his song titles: "Iron Man," "Burning Spear," "Red Planet," "Far Cry."
 We hear a man who was born into a structure and remade it to suit his own needs.
 Not only that, but he continued to remake it -- to improvise -- every day, and every minute.
 We hear some anger in the necessary process of destruction/reconstruction, but we hear a lot more jubilation, beauty and thankfulness.
 Especially, we hear freedom.